Best Monthly Dividend ETF Canada – 2023

 Diversified Canadian Dividend ETFs (example : XDV, XEI, VDY, CDZ)

-In my opinion, XDV iShares Canadian Select Dividend Index and VDY FTSE Canadian High Dividend Yield Index remain the best Canadian diversified dividend ETFs.
-They combine: low volatility, attractive returns and good performance.
-VDY has a Morningstar rating of 5 Stars and a low MER of just 0.21%!
+In my assessment, two standout Canadian diversified dividend ETFs are XDV iShares Canadian Select Dividend Index and VDY FTSE Canadian High Dividend Yield Index.
+These ETFs offer a compelling combination of attributes, including low volatility, attractive returns, and strong overall performance.
+Notably, VDY boasts an impressive Morningstar rating of 5 Stars and an enticingly low Management Expense Ratio (MER) of just 0.21%.

 Canadian Banking ETFs (FIE, RBNK et ZEB)